NickBergersen/INFO-5940-Codespace/README.md

 The .devcontainer configuration will automatically set up the Python environment Dependencies will install automatically via postCreateCommand

 First need to install sentence-transformers and chromadb.
-In the terminal run 'pip install sentence-transformers' and 'pip install chromadb' as these were not included in requirements.txt and are used in my application.
+In the terminal run 'pip install sentence-transformers' and 'pip install chromadb' as these were not included in requirements.txt (or need updated version) and are used in my application.

 Run the application using this command in the terminal: